-VET learners undertaking a mobility activity lasting one month or longer are eligible to receive linguistic support prior to departure or during the mobility activity.
+VET learners undertaking a mobility activity lasting 19 days or longer are eligible to receive linguistic support prior to departure or during the mobility activity.
 In this regard, the Commission makes available an online service for selected VET learners, with a view to assess their competence in the language they will use to carry out their traineeships abroad.
 This service also offers them, where necessary, the possibility to improve the knowledge of the language before and/or during the mobility period.
+Participants with a level of at least B2 in the main language of work may choose to follow an OLS course in the language of the receiving country, if available.
 Such an online service will be gradually implemented in the course of the Programme.
 The linguistic support is provided as follows:

-- at the time of applying for a VET mobility project, the applicant organisation will estimate the need for linguistic support - in the main language of instruction or work - of the learners undertaking a traineeship in the framework of the mobility project; - National Agencies allocate online licences to beneficiary organisations according to general criteria specified by the Commission; - once selected by their sending organisation and before signing their learning agreement all learners (except native speakers) benefiting from the online service will carry out an online test to assess their competences in the language they will use for their traineeship.
+- at the time of applying for a VET mobility project, the applicant organisation will estimate the need for linguistic support - in the main language of instruction or work - of the learners undertaking a traineeship in the framework of the mobility project; - National Agencies allocate online licences to beneficiary organisations according to general criteria specified by the Commission; - once selected by their sending organisation and before signing their learning agreement all learners (except native speakers) benefiting from the online service will carry out an online test to assess their competences in the selected language.
 The results of this test will be communicated to the learner and, upon request, to the sending organisation.
-These results will not have any influence on the possibility for the learner to go abroad; - based on the number of online licences available for language courses, those participants who need linguistic support may be offered the possibility to follow an online language course; - at the end of their traineeship, VET learners will carry out a second assessment to measure the progress made in the language of instruction/work.
+These results will not have any influence on the possibility for the learner to go abroad; - based on the number of online licences available for language courses, those participants who need linguistic support may be offered the possibility to follow an online language course; - at the end of their traineeship, VET learners will carry out a second assessment to measure the progress made in the language.
 The results will be communicated to the student and, upon request, to the sending organisation.